Ocramius/ProxyManager/README.md

 Here's how you solve this problem with the lazy loading value holders provided by `ocramius/proxy-manager`:

- 1. write your "heavy" object
+ 1. Write your "heavy" object

     ```php
     namespace MyApp;